 Using Wood Chip Mulch

-All you need to do is use the wood chips or the bark of a cedar, pine, spruce and/or hemlock tree.
+All you need to do is use the wood chips or the bark of a cedar, pine, spruce, or hemlock tree.
 These trees will all perform well in your garden.
 You can even let your mulch age and let it sit out for a season if you’re unsure if pesticides or herbicides were used on it.
-If you don’t have the time to let it age, simply spread the mulch on the top soil only and don’t incorporate it into the rooting system.
+If you don’t have the time to let it age, simply spread the mulch on the top soil only, and don’t incorporate it into the rooting system.

-Best practices would say to mulch your garden twice a year.
+Best practices say to mulch your garden twice a year.
 You can follow the pattern of the seasons and mulch when it warms up and then again when temps cool down.
-An even deeper money-saver would be to use old-spoiled hay from farmers in your region, if available.
+An even deeper money-saver would be to use old, spoiled hay from farmers in your region, if available.
 Here in the Midwest, that is a definite possibility.
-Hay has most of the benefits that wood chip mulch has.
+Hay offers many of the same benefits that wood chip mulch does.

 Photos by Bryce Graham

-NaQuela Pack is a volunteer manager, TEFL teacher, mindfulness facilitator, reiki practitioner, community advocate, and nonprofit board member in Wichita, Kan.
-Following a year living in Thailand, where Naquela researched the science of mindfulness in adults and in youth in the public education system, created the virtual space Insight 2 Heal a platform to connect and expand mindfulness, movement, and self-care practices.
+NaQuela Pack is a volunteer manager, TEFL teacher, mindfulness facilitator, reiki practitioner, community advocate, and nonprofit board member in Wichita, Kansas.
+Following a year living in Thailand, where NaQuela researched the science of mindfulness in adults and in youth in the public education system, she created the virtual space Insight 2 Heal, a platform to connect and expand mindfulness, movement, and self care practices.
 Connect with NaQuela on Facebook and with Insight 2 Heal on Facebook and Instagram.
 Read all of her MOTHER EARTH NEWS posts here.